shengkui/vim_cfg/README.md

 VIM config file
 ===============

+## File list

+* init.sh: install script for the VIM config (Linux only).
-_vimrc: the VIM config file, it needs to be renamed to .vimrc under Linux
+* _vimrc: the VIM config file, it will be renamed to .vimrc by init.sh

-init.sh: a install script for the VIM config.

-UltiSnips: my code snippets Using UltiSnips format
+* UltiSnips: my code snippets Using UltiSnips format

+## Install

+1. Clone this repo
+2. Run init.sh
+3. Open vim, run :PlugInstall